mysokolsky/Go_Day03-1/README.md

 }
 ```

-Don't forget to set header 'Content-Type: application/json'.
+Don't forget to set the 'Content-Type: application/json' header.

-Second, you have to protect your `/api/recommend` endpoint with a JWT middleware, that will check the validity of this token.
+Second, you need to protect your `/api/recommend` endpoint with JWT middleware that checks the validity of this token.

-So by default when querying this API from the browser it should now fail with an HTTP 401 error, but work when `Authorization: Bearer <token>` header is specified by the client (you may check this using cURL or Postman).
+So by default, when this API is requested from the browser, it should now fail with an HTTP 401 error, but work if `Authorization: Bearer <token>` header is provided by the client (you can check this using cURL or Postman).

-This is a simplest way to provide authentication, no need to go deeper in details for now.
+This is the simplest way to provide authentication, no need to go into details for now.